 Friendliness in Spain

 It’s so fair to say that everyone in Spain seemed super friendly and open.
 Even the lady from the bank, the local baker or the lady from the fish counter.
 Everyone was keen to ask questions, smile and make us feel pretty great.
-In the UK we got used to a superficial type of relationship, whereby people are just nice because their job requires them to be.
-People seem a little more genuine in Spain.
+In the UK we got used to a superficial type of relationship, so it was really nice to see Spain so open and positive.
+People seem more genuine in Spain.

 Being laid back in Spain

-Everyone says that Spain is about loving and living life.
-Take it easy, they say, have a siesta, they say.
-Nothing wrong with that, I guess.
+Everyone says that Spain is about loving life.
+Take it easy, have a siesta, spend time with your family and friends.
 It comes a time in life, when people realise it’s better to care about human connection and taking it easy, then going, going, going at full speed.
 It, of course, depends on your requirements, life stage and personality.
-I don't really know what to say at the pro section here.
-I'm trying really hard, but a laid-back lifestyle is definitely not what I'm all about.

 We are young professionals who are just about getting excited about career prospects.
 We love living life to its full potential, and that means going, travelling, doing as much as possible.
 The more we do, the more we feel alive.
 Time is a precious commodity and we wish to spend it experiencing as much of this life as possible.
 Taking it easy doesn't make sense.
 At least not in the 3-hour siesta way, or moving slowing in a queue.

 Breaks are welcome, but we are still at the "let’s go for it" stage.
 Of course, there needs to be a balance.
 We need a place where we can go, go, go, but also find things to do which relax us.
 Unfortunately, Spain isn't the place for it.
-What people refer to as laid back, we currently call lazy.
 It’s clear that we are not cut for this lifestyle quite yet.
 Maybe in another 30 years?

-If you love the Italian saying Dolce far niente (the sweetness of doing nothing), then you will also love Spain’s siestas.
-Since we love life in Tokyo, we enjoy a place which is robotic, automatic and efficient.
+If you love the Italian saying Dolce far niente (the sweetness of doing nothing), then you will also love Spain’s lifestyle.
+Since we loved our life in Tokyo, we enjoy a place which is robotic, automatic and efficient.
 Everything has a place, a flow and makes sense.
 Wasting time seems unusual.

 Children in Spain